BabDev/Tweet-Display-Back/README.markdown

 Requirements
 ===============
-*Tweet Display Back* requires the PHP cURL module be enabled in order to retrieve data from Twitter.
+*Tweet Display Back* has no external requirements; everything necessary is included in the core Joomla! distribution.

 Support
 ===============